jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Enter the command "ruby -v".
 This shows you the version of Ruby currently in use.
 * Enter the command "jekyll -v".
 This shows you the version of Jekyll currently in use.
 * Enter the command "rm -rf /home/winner/.rbenv".
 This removes rbenv, all versions of Ruby installed with rbenv, and Jekyll (which was installed within Ruby).
 * Enter the command "rbenv versions".
-You'll get an error message, because you just removed rbenv.
+You'll get the error message "command not found".
 * Enter the command "ruby -v".
-You'll get an error message.
+You'll see an old version of Ruby in use.
+This is the Ruby version that was automatically installed during the process of creating the development Docker image.
 * Enter the command "jekyll -v".
-You'll get an error message.
+You'll get the error message "No such file or directory".
 * Enter the command "exit".
 * Enter the command "sh resume.sh".
+* Enter the command "rbenv versions".
+Again, you'll get the error message "command not found".
+* Enter the command "ruby -v".
+Again, you'll see an old version of Ruby in use.
+* Enter the command "jekyll -v".
+You'll get the error message "command not found".
+* Enter the command "exit".
+* Enter the command "sh reset.sh".
+* Enter the command "rbenv versions".
+Now you'll see the original (newer) version of Ruby for this Docker container.
+* Enter the command "ruby -v".
+Now you'll see the original (newer) version of Ruby for this Docker container.
+* Enter the command "jekyll -v".
+Now you'll see that Jekyll is back.

 ## Jekyll Test App
+* Enter the command "sh test-jekyll.sh".
+This script automatically builds a quick test site.
+This runs the info.sh script, generates a new Jekyll project, and starts up the local server in your Docker container.
+* In the web browser in your desktop Linux, open the URL "localhost:4000".
+You should now see your new Jekyll project.
+*